UBC-LA-Hackathon/student-dashboard/1-Canvas-API-Token.md

 This line imports a Canvas API object that comes with a [bunch of useful functions](https://github.com/ubccapico/node-canvas-api/tree/master/src).
 The one we want to use is the simplest: `getSelf`.
 This returns information about the person who makes the request.

-So add the following line:
+So add the following line below `// Make API call to Canvas API here `:

 ```js
 canvasAPI.getSelf()